-Note: I am a proud Amazon affiliate and am happy to recommend their service and products to you.
+Note: I am a proud Amazon and Thrive Market affiliate and am happy to recommend their service and products to you.
 Please know that as an affiliate, I may receive a small commission on the products you purchase after clicking through my links.
 For more info, please see my disclosure policy here.

 When you make the switch to a gluten and dairy-free diet, one of the most obvious things that you’ll have to make changes to is your breakfast routine.

 It’s nice to have the convenience of a breakfast that involves just one step – adding some almond or coconut milk – before sitting down to eat.
 Plus, my kid loves cereal, so I do my best to keep options on hand that I can have too.

 If one flavor of cereal of one brand is gluten and dairy-free, it doesn’t mean that all the different flavors they offer don’t have gluten or dairy in them.
-Check ingredient lists for hidden sources of gluten and dairy to help you make an informed decision.
+Read ingredient lists for hidden sources of gluten and dairy to help you make an informed decision.

 If you’re looking for a few good gluten-free dairy-free cereals, here are some great ones to try:

 Cheerios are a quintessential kid food, so when I found out they were both gluten-free and dairy-free, I was pretty excited.
 There has been some controversy over Cheerios and pesticide use, so keep that in mind before purchasing.

 This Kashi Indigo Morning breakfast cereal is both gluten-free and vegan (dairy-free).
 It’s basically corn flakes with dried blueberries and blackberries with a sweet flavor throughout.
 This cereal has 9 grams of sugar per serving.
 It’s a great choice for an organic gluten-free cereal.

 Barbara’s Corn Flakes are both gluten and dairy-free, and are great if you love classic corn flakes, but want a better version.
 These are organic, sweetened with fruit juice, and and only contain 2 grams of sugar per serving.
 This organic gluten-free cereal is available at most grocery stores with health food sections or online.